RamireddyPradeep/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 To learn more about the industry standards and specifications of PCIe, see `PCI-SIG Specification <https://pcisig.com/specifications>`_

-To learn more about PCIe and its capabilities, see the listed whitepapers:
+To learn more about PCIe and its capabilities, see the listed white papers:

 * `Atomic Read Modify Write Primitives by Intel <https://www.intel.es/content/dam/doc/white-paper/atomic-read-modify-write-primitives-i-o-devices-paper.pdf>`_
 * `PCI express 3 Accelerator White paper by Intel <https://www.intel.sg/content/dam/doc/white-paper/pci-express3-accelerator-white-paper.pdf>`_